linstrijdom/GeoHosting-Documentation/docs/src/products/geoserver/guide/create_instance.md

 ### Viewing Product Information

-To access detailed information about your hosted service:
+To access detailed information about your hosted product:

-1. Click on the <span class="ui-generic-label">Hosted Product Tile</span>.
+1. Click on the <span class="ui-generic-label">View Details</span> button under your hosted product.

 2. You’ll be taken to the <span class="ui-page-label">Product Details</span> page, where you can view:

     - Product Information
     - Features & Specifications
-    - Payment Details
+    - Payment Details & Invoices
-    - Order Details
+    - Product Agreements
     - Delete Product option

 <br>